monbiote/India_Used_Car_Price_Predictor/README.md

 # Final Project-Used Car Predicton
-_Luke Atazona, Mathieu Breier, Wu Hangze, Edward Monbiot _
+Authors: Luke Atazona, Mathieu Breier, Wu Hangze, Edward Monbiot

 This project evaluates multiple machine learning models and finds the best one to predict the prices of second hand cars in India.

 ### Installation instructions